-In much popular literature, the Sultan Salah ad-Din, more commonly known as Saladin, is portrayed not only as chivalrous but also invincible.
+In much popular literature, the Sultan Salah al-Din, more commonly known as Saladin, is portrayed not only as chivalrous but also invincible.
 Even his critical biographer, Andrew Ehrenkreutz, attributes Saladin’s failure to defeat the forces of Christianity sooner than 1187 to Saladin’s obsession with crushing his Muslim rivals rather than to any capability on the part of his Christian foes.
-While it is undoubtedly true that Saladin spent more time and resources defeating his Muslim rivals, the theory glosses over the fact that Saladin led three full scale invasions of the Kingdom of Jerusalem before his successful campaign of 1187 — and he was defeated each time.
-Furthermore, in all three instances he commanded significantly more numerous forces and was forced to withdraw by smaller forces of Christians.
+While it is undoubtedly true that Saladin spent more time and resources defeating his Muslim rivals, the theory glosses over the fact that Saladin led three full-scale invasions of the Kingdom of Jerusalem before his successful campaign of 1187 — and he was defeated each time.
+Furthermore, in all three instances, he commanded significantly more numerous forces and was forced to withdraw by smaller forces of Christians.

 Saladin’s first invasion ended in a crushing defeat in the Battle of Montgisard.
 His second invasion was not launched until five years later in the summer of 1182.
 Significantly, this invasion occurred after the death of the Byzantine Emperor Manuel I, who had been a staunch supporter of the crusader kingdoms.
 Under Manuel I, the Christian Kingdoms in Constantinople and Jerusalem had undertaken a number of joint military operations, notably against Egypt, and the Byzantine Empire provided the crusader kingdoms with a degree of protection.
 However, with Manuel I’s death and the assassination of his wife, daughter and son-in-law, the minor Emperor Alexius II was controlled by a clique completely hostile to the Latin kingdoms.
 It was furthermore launched after Saladin had concluded a truce with the Norman Kingdom of Sicily.
 In short, the Kingdom of Jerusalem was isolated and could expect no short-term support.

 Saladin’s forces crossed into the Kingdom of Jerusalem on July 13 and immediately laid siege to the castle of Bethsan in southern Galilee on the River Jordan.
 Due to the nature of medieval warfare, i.e. the slow speed at which large forces can be mustered, Saladin’s intentions had not remained concealed.
 Far from surprising the King of Jerusalem, Saladin’s invasion was anticipated and the King had already called up his feudal levies and mustered them at the Springs of Sephorie (also written Saffuriya).
 While the Christians had shorter lines of communication and could probably muster more rapidly than Saladin’s diverse forces drawn from as far away as Cairo, the fact that the Christians had already mustered before Saladin’s army crossed the Jordan nevertheless speaks of considerable competence on two levels.
-On the one hand, the Kingdom of Jerusalem evidently enjoyed excellent intelligence of enemy movements, and on the other the King’s subjects were capable of a rapid response.
+On the one hand, the Kingdom of Jerusalem evidently enjoyed excellent intelligence of enemy movements, and on the other hand, the King’s subjects were capable of a rapid response.

 The extent to which the Christians had reliable intelligence networks inside Saladin’s empire is something almost completely overlooked or neglected in most studies of the crusader kingdoms.
 Good intelligence is, of course, by its very nature almost invisible.
 Furthermore, it was only in the second half of the last century that spy thrillers became popular and the importance of intelligence widely recognized.
 For most of human history, spies have been largely despised as somewhat unsavory (not to say dishonorable) creatures, whose services were used but not really valued.
 This may explain why no Christian chronicle highlights or even acknowledges the fact that the Christian kingdoms did have access to intelligence from inside the Muslim world.
 There were two important sources of this intelligence.
 First and foremost, traders who, we know, did travel across the cultural and religious borders of the age almost irrespective of the state of hostilities.
 Second, and perhaps even more important, were the large communities of Christians who lived in both Egypt and Syria at this time.

-The second fact, that Baldwin IV could muster his forces rapidly when he summoned them, has also received far too little acknowledgement.
+The second fact, that Baldwin IV could muster his forces rapidly when he summoned them, has also received far too little acknowledgment.
 For a Kingdom that so many describe as divided by factions and intrigue (see Ehrenkreutz, Bartlett, and others) that is quite remarkable.
 In fact, the ease and speed with which the feudal levies of Jerusalem mustered undermines the thesis of internal divisions — at least at this point in time.

 Just two days after Saladin laid siege to Bethsan, the Christian army under King Baldwin IV confronted Saladin’s army in a bitter, full-scale battle.
 William of Tyre, who was Chancellor of the Kingdom of Jerusalem at this time and could rely on first-hand accounts of the battle, reports that the older, more experienced Frankish commanders claimed never to have seen a Saracen force of this magnitude before, but there are no reliable estimates of just how large that force actually was.
 Five years later, however, Saladin mustered roughly 45,000 troops for the campaign that led to his victory at Hattin, including 12,000 cavalry.
 It is probable that Saladin’s army in 1182 was somewhat less numerous than at Hattin, simply because Saladin had not yet subdued his rivals in Mosul and so could not call on their contingents.
 An educated guess might therefore put his army at as little as 35,000 of which 9,000 were horse.
 On the Christian side were just 700 knights (compared to 1,600 at Hattin) and unknown numbers of Turcopoles and infantry.
 Again, using Hattin as a yardstick, and paring the numbers down proportionally, the Christian infantry probably did not number more than 10,000, probably less.